GNS-Science/toshi-nest/README.md

 For upgrading storybook, follow [these instructions](https://storybook.js.org/docs/releases/upgrading) and do not skip major versions during an upgrade.

 - `react-leaflet` is stuck at `3.2.5` because the TimeDimensionLayer breaks from version 4.0.0 on.
+- `ansi-styles` is stuck at `5.2.0` because from `6.0.0` on it is pure ESM and does not seem to work in our setup.
+This might be because some of our (transitive) dependencies expect the ESM version and some expect the CJS version.
+It might be worth looking into this https://thedrlambda.medium.com/nodejs-typescript-and-the-infuriating-esm-errors-828b77e7ecd3 when we hhave the time.